Down arrow

 Results

-DLWC is a globally-recognized model that delivers clean, reliable and energy-efficient cooling and it’s part of Toronto’s downtown district which connects over 190 buildings.
-This has led to improved reliability, freed up leasable real estate and avoided capital costs that would have otherwise gone to traditional on-site heating and cooling equipment.
+DLWC is a globally-recognized model that can deliver reliable and energy efficient cooling and it’s part of Toronto’s downtown district which connects over 200 buildings.
+DLWC can improve energy reliability, free up leasable real estate for buildings and avoid capital costs that would have otherwise gone to traditional on-site heating and cooling equipment.

-For Toronto, the model has been so successful that the City plans to develop more low-carbon thermal energy networks to support and attract new development.
-In 2019, Enwave announced a C$100 million system expansion with C$10 million in federal funding from the Ministry of Environment and Climate Change’s Low Carbon Economy Challenge.
-The investment will make the city more resilient.
+For Toronto, the model has been so successful that the City and Enwave are working together to develop more low-carbon thermal energy networks to support new development.

 View case study